Recognising and choosing different types of paint brush for different jobs is something even the pros have trouble with now.

 This is, however, still not true of the top quality brushes used by the top quality tradesmen and it is always a sign of a good decorator when you can see them cleaning their paint brushes.
 It may even be a question you want to ask them when you are getting quotes for a decorating job.

-Paint brushes are made from either synthetic fibres or natural hairs.
-Natural hair brushes are usually Chinese Hog or badgers hair and are recommended for use with oil based paints as they flow more smoothly and actually paint on the surface rather than simply "spread" the paint about.
+Natural hair brushes usually use Chinese Hog or Badgers hair and are recommended for use with oil based paints as they flow more smoothly and actually paint on the surface rather than simply “spreading” the paint about.

 Other natural fibres used for good quality paint brushed are Camel hair brushes, Squirrel hair brushes and Sable hair brushes.